Types of Pronouns

 Demonstrative Pronouns

 We use a demonstrative pronoun to show something openly based on its position.
-Demonstrative pronoun expresses its position as near to the speaker or far away from the speaker.
+A demonstrative pronoun expresses its position as near to the speaker or far away from the speaker.
 It can be used literally or symbolically.
 The antecedent of demonstrative pronouns may not be mentioned.
 Sometimes it can be understood from the context.
 We have four demonstrative pronouns, such as this, that, these, and those are demonstrative pronouns.

 • That is my car.